WMHC Code of Conduct

 Our Public Provider Directory

 • About the Directory: Members are responsible for providing accurate and up to date information on their profiles.
-Only complete profiles will be listed in our public provider directory.
-That is, all fields of your profile must be completed, such as uploading a photograph or image (e.g., practice logo) and contact information (i.e., phone number and email address) to be listed in the directory.
+Only complete account profiles will be listed in our public provider directory.
+That is, all fields of your profile must be completed, such as your bios and contact information (i.e., phone number and email address) to be listed in the directory.

 • License Requirement: You must have a current and valid license as a mental health practitioner in NY, NJ or CT to remain a WMHC Member.